EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 Work Type Resurfacing

-Phase Construction
+Phase Completed

 Limits US 98/SR 50 from south of Jasmine Dr. to Mondon Hill Rd.